smoya/ratio/docs/decisions.md

     3. The proxy could become a single point of failure.
 - In addition to the previous point, I also considered using sticky sessions as alternative to the sharding, but the problems are very similar.

+### Rate limit algorithm

+#### Token bucket
+At a first glance, the [Token bucket](https://en.wikipedia.org/wiki/Token_bucket), AKA [Leaky bucket as a meter](https://en.wikipedia.org/wiki/Leaky_bucket#As_a_meter), seems to be the most used algorithm in rate limit services.
+Here a brief explanation about the algorithm applied to our rate limit service:

+- Each combination of owner + resource would have a bucket associated.
+- Such bucket will contain tokens.
+- Every time it receives a hit, the number of tokens should be checked:
+  - If there are no tokens, the rate limit should apply.
+  - Otherwise, a token get subtracted from the bucket.
+- From time to time (the rate you want to set), the tokens should be refilled.

+- Pros:
+  - Space: It can be represented as a counter (integer) per owner + resource.
+- Cons:
+  - Need a process refilling the buckets periodically.
+  - The algorithm is not slide window base: It could lead in to the problem of allowing eventually the double of hits that it should.
+Explanation:
+    - Let's say the bucket is full (100 tokens) at 09:00:00.
+    - At 09:00:59 100 hits are received and allowed, so the bucket gets empty.
+    - At 09:01:00 the bucket gets refilled.
+    - At 09:01:01 100 hits are received and allowed.
+    - Problem: 200 hits were performed in less than 3 seconds.

+I discarded this algorithm specially because of the second cons.

+#### Token bucket + storing timestamp
+The idea behind this alternative would be storing number of tokens and a timestamp of the last refill operation:

+- When a hit is received, we fetch such timestamp in order to calculate the number of tokens that, in theory, has been refilled since the last hit.

+- Pros:
+  - The refill process is not needed anymore.
+  - Space needed is still small.
+- Cons:
+  - Still no slide window based.

+I discarded this algorithm specially because of the cons.